Farmworkers in the United States: African American Farmworkers

-Something in history that is not taught enough is how some of the first ever farmworkers where those who came here enslaved, and later their descendants.
-African American Farmworkers played a huge role in the farm work done as early as 1865 and well into the 1960s.
-Many times we are able to see the injustices that mostly Hispanic/Latino farmworkers go through, but something we do not hear enough about is all the contributions African American families made to the field.
-According to the United States Department of Agriculture, finding and owning land has been a constant struggle for many African American Farmers.
-One of the first opportunities for financial freedom and stability after being emancipated for slaves was going into farmwork and the knowledge they had.
-It was reported that over 97% of farmers in 1910 were African American in the south.
-This shows how so many African Americans workers had limitations on what to do and where to go.
+African American farmworkers played a huge role in the farm work done as early as 1865 and well into the 1960s.
+According to the United States Department of Agriculture, finding and owning land has been a constant struggle for many African American farmers.
+One of the first opportunities for financial freedom and stability after being emancipated for former slaves was going into farmwork using the knowledge they had.

 Wages

 According to the US Department of Agriculture, the average wage rate for US [hired] agricultural field and livestock workers in 2014 was $11.29 per hour.
 This figure does not include the average value of perquisites, such as cash bonuses, housing or meals that are provided to some agricultural workers.
 The average exceeded the median.

 For 2014, the median hourly wages of $9.17 for "Farmworkers and Laborers, Crop, Nursery, and Greenhouse" and $11.02 for "Farmworkers, Farm, Ranch, and Aquacultural Animals" can be compared with the median for all US occupations of $17.09, and with the federally mandated minimum wage of $7.25 per hour.
 In 2014, of US private sector workers paid hourly wages, the fraction paid less than minimum wage was 1.3 percent of workers in "agriculture and related industries", versus 2.5 percent of those in "nonagricultural industries".